spookier/libft/README.md

 # libft

 Libft is a library of useful functions written in C, designed to help you write your own programs more quickly and efficiently
+It involves recoding several functions from the standard C library, as well as implementing new functions

 It includes implementations of common functions like strlen, strcpy, memset, and atoi, as well as some more specialized functions like linked list manipulation and string formatting

+The Libft project is divided into three main parts:

+1. Part 1: Recode several functions from the standard C library, including functions for manipulating strings, memory, and characters
+2. Part 2: Implement additional functions that are not part of the standard library, such as functions for manipulating linked lists, binary trees, and other data structures
+3. Bonus: Implement additional functions that are not required for the project but demonstrate advanced programming skills, such as functions for parsing command-line arguments or working with regular expressions

 ## Installation